 Expand their understanding of bills and laws affecting the LGBT community and the work HRC does in the states

 - This is an unpaid internship.
 School credit is available upon request

 - The majority of internships are based out of our offices in Washington, D.C.
-Internships are also available in HRC’s Project One America offices in Little Rock, Ark., Jackson, Miss., and Montgomery, Ala.
+Internships are also available in HRC’s Project One America offices in Little Rock, Ark., Jackson, Miss., and Birmingham, Ala.
 We cannot provide housing for our interns

 - Resume and cover letter should be provided in Adobe Acrobat (.pdf) format

 - Please refer questions to our website